yiisoft/yii2/docs/guide/db-migrations.md

 ### Separated migrations <span id="separated-migrations"></span>

-Sometimes you may need to use migrations from different namespace.
-It can be some extension or module of your own project.
+Sometimes you may need to use migrations from a different namespace.
+It can be some extension or module in your own project.
 One of such examples is migrations for [RBAC module](security-authorization.md#configuring-rbac).
 Since version 2.0.10 you can use [[yii\console\controllers\MigrateController::migrationNamespaces|migrationNamespaces]] to solve this task: